 I did not make those up – I actually read that in a book about Boracay that I found in my hotel room.
 There are about 30 beaches in and around Boracay; White beach and Bulabog being the most popular.
-We had booked our accommodation at Hotel Milflores De Boracay – a well-kept, cozy hotel located close to White beach.
+We had booked our accommodation at Hotel Milflores De Boracay – a well-kept, cosy hotel located close to White beach.

 From the jetty, we had to take a boat to get to Boracay.
-Boats in Philippines are narrow, and have bamboo structures attached to their sides for stability and support.
-The ride itself was adventurous, and scary at times when the boat negotiated giant waves.
+Boats in the Philippines are narrow and have bamboo structures attached to their sides for stability and support.
+The ride itself was adventurous and scary at times when the boat negotiated giant waves.
 The whole jetty, the boats and the hardened, shabby boatmen reminded me of the movie ‘Water World’.
 By the time we got to Boracay Jetty, I was wet and dripping, my hair on all parts of my body standing up and my legs wobbly.
 I managed to walk myself to terra firma by tip-toeing and balancing over a narrow plank they had set up between the boat and the jetty.
 If getting to Boracay was such an adventure, I wondered what would be awaiting us in the coming days.
 Thanking God, we entered the mini-van that took us to our hotel.

 Walking the 3.5 km White beach stretch: The walkway alongside the beach is lined with small shops selling all kinds of stuff, restaurants and cafes.
 As we walked, we also bumped into hawkers selling Baluts (boiled, fertilized duck egg).
 Now that’s something one doesn’t get to eat often in our part of the world, so we did give it a try.
 I should say that if you can get over the looks of it, you should try it.
 Not bad at all.

-Helmet diving: Remember Captain Haddock going under water in Red Rackhams Treasure?
+Helmet diving: Remember Captain Haddock going underwater in Red Rackhams Treasure?
 That’s precisely what this is, except that one doesn’t need to wear a heavy suit.
-A boat took us to a large stationary platform from which divers helped us wear a 30 kg helmet fitted with an oxygen pipe, and guided us through a beautiful underwater walk.
-If you, like me, have an eternal fear of deep blue sea thanks to the Jaws movies you saw in your childhood, you may find it difficult to go under.
+A boat took us to a large stationary platform from which divers helped us wear a 30 kg helmet fitted with an oxygen pipe and guided us through a beautiful underwater walk.
+If you, like me, have an eternal fear of the deep blue sea thanks to the Jaws movies you saw in your childhood, you may find it difficult to go under.
 But once you get over that initial fear, this is a once-in-a-lifetime experience.

-Parasailing: Well, if you like to be unleashed from a speedboat and left dangling in air for about 20 minutes, parasailing is for you.
-If you can stop worrying about whether you are buckled safely to the parachute, or what could happen if the rope gets cut, you could catch some great aerial views of Boracay
+Parasailing: Well, if you like to be unleashed from a speedboat and left dangling in the air for about 20 minutes, parasailing is for you.
+If you can stop worrying about whether you are buckled safely to the parachute or what could happen if the rope gets cut, you could catch some great aerial views of Boracay

-D’ Talipapa – Wet Market: This is a fish market where we got to see the freshest of sea food, haggled with the sellers for the lowest price, took our fish to the nearest restaurant where they cooked them just the way we wanted.
+D’ Talipapa – Wet Market: This is a fish market where we got to see the freshest of seafood, haggled with the sellers for the lowest price, took our fish to the nearest restaurant where they cooked them just the way we wanted.
 A fun experience, though the haggling part was a bit uncomfortable.

-There are many more activities in Boracay including banana boat riding, flying fish, cliff diving, sailing, sail boarding, canoeing and a lot more.
+There are many more activities in Boracay, including banana boat riding, flying fish, cliff diving, sailing, sailboarding, canoeing and a lot more.
 Be it a lazy vacation, or an adrenaline-pumping active one, Boracay has something for everyone.
 It took me a few weeks after I returned to get over my Boracay hangover.
 For now, I am just thankful to Laughing Buddha for introducing me to a new land.